kumahq/kuma/docs/proposals/custom-sidecar-config.md

 Each annotation may be an ordered list of `ContainerTemplate` names, which will be applied in the order specified.

+We will include a configuration option to Kuma CP to specify a default list of `ContainerTemplate` patches to apply.

 ### Example

 ```yaml